matheuswhite/BarcodeLib/README.md

 # BarcodeLib
-A library to write EAN13 barcode standard
+A library to write EAN13 barcode standard.
+For more information, go to Wiki!